micropython/micropython/WEBUSB_README.md

 Also worth pointing out - the re-use of the CDC connect/disconnect mechanism is not actually part of the WebUSB standard, it's more of "common idiom".
-We make use of it here because we need to know when we should be paying attention to the WebUSB serial interface,and when we should ignore it..
+We make use of it here because we need to know when we should be paying attention to the WebUSB serial interface, and when we should ignore it..

 ## Possible future work areas